hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### When to use the CTC API

-Traders who make a significant number of Transit declarations may prefer to use the CTC API.
-It will  allow up to 999 items per declaration as opposed to 99 items via the web portal.
+Traders who make a significant number of transit declarations may prefer to use the CTC API.
+It will  allow up to 999 items in a declaration as opposed to 99 items through the web portal.
 It also means large scale traders can create bespoke software solutions.

 The API will allow traders to: